xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 #### Samples

 The partner consent process can be performing in a number of ways.
 To help partners understand how to perform each operation required in this process the following samples have been developed.
-Please note that these are samples, so it is important when you implement the appropriate solution in your environment you develop a solution that is complaint with your code standard and security policies.
+Please note that these are samples, so it is important when you implement the appropriate solution in your environment you develop a solution that is complaint with your coding standards and security policies.

 # [.NET](#tab/dotnet-partner-consent)